 GameStop (GME) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the video game retailer had lost 5.92% over the past month, lagging the Retail-Wholesale sector's gain of 2.18% and the S&P 500's gain of 5.41% in that time.

-Wall Street will be looking for positivity from GME as it approaches its next earnings report date.
-The company is expected to report EPS of -$0.56, up 65.22% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.2 billion, up 17.64% from the prior-year quarter.
+GME will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect GME to post earnings of -$0.56 per share.
+This would mark year-over-year growth of 65.22%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.17 billion, up 14.63% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for GME.
+It is also important to note the recent changes to analyst estimates for GME.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 9.07% higher within the past month.
-GME currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 15.47% higher.
+GME is currently sporting a Zacks Rank of #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report